-Assistant Commonwealth's Attorney Joshua Steward said there was a lack of “sufficient evidence to corroborate the allegations" against Winters.
+Assistant Commonwealth's Attorney Joshua Steward said there was a lack of “sufficient evidence to corroborate the allegations."

 On Nov.
-9, 2018, the Loudoun County Sheriff’s Office sought charges against Winters based on allegations from a graduate of Park View High School who alleged that he had a sexual relationship with Winters while he was a juvenile.
-The allegations were asserted to be supported by the graduate’s phone and e-mail records, according to Westlake Legal Group, which represented Winters.
+9, 2018, the Loudoun County Sheriff’s Office sought charges against the teacher based on allegations from a graduate of Park View High School who alleged that he had a sexual relationship with the instructor while he was a juvenile.
+The allegations were asserted to be supported by the graduate’s phone and e-mail records, according to Westlake Legal Group, which represented the teacher.
 The accuser’s mother also claimed that she had copies of supposed incriminating phone and e-mail records.

-Investigations by Westlake and the commonwealth, including forensic analysis of both the graduate’s and Winters’ cell phones, e-mails and internet records, found no evidence of criminal conduct with the graduate while he was a juvenile and revealed only limited contact, which appeared to be school related.
+Investigations by Westlake and the commonwealth, including forensic analysis of cell phones, e-mails and internet records, found no evidence of criminal conduct with the graduate while he was a juvenile and revealed only limited contact, which appeared to be school related.
 When confronted with the lack of support for the allegations, the graduate’s mother said she had been “bluffing," Westlake representatives said in a news release.

 Steward declined to comment on whether any additional charges related to the incident – including against those who filed the complaint – would be pursued.

 Editor's note, Jan.
 20, 2020: The name of the teacher has been removed from this story due to the charge being dropped.